IBM/personal-wealth-portfolio-mgt-bot/README.md

 ### If you decided to push your application to Bluemix

-* Push the updated application live by running the following command:
+* If you didn't select the "Deploy to Bluemix button" and you want to run your application in Bluemix, push the updated application live by running the following command:

   ```none
   cf api https://api.ng.bluemix.net